 It’s no secret that mobile app localization is vital if you want access to global markets.
-If you’ve been studying the statistics, you’ll know that more than half the world’s mobile phone users are located in Asia and the Pacific region.
+If you’ve been studying statistics, you’ll know that more than half the world’s mobile phone users are located in Asia and the Pacific region.
 You’ll have also heard that by 2017, the number of subscribers worldwide is predicted to climb to almost 5 billion.
 That’s a lot of subscribers.
 Which means a lot of potential clients who don’t speak your language.

 The case has been well laid out for why you need to localize your mobile app for Android and iOS.
 Not only will you increase your ROI, worldwide sales and growth, but you’ll be assured access to continuous new customers from developing markets.
-So, you may have some idea of how to start your app localization.
+So, you may have some idea of how to start your mobile app localization.

 But how do you make sure that you do it correctly?
 How do you make the most of your mobile app localization to raise your visibility in the App Store, increase downloads and create an optimal user experience?